2020 Canadian Championship: Original format

 The format of the competition was originally changed slightly from the 2019 edition to accommodate the departure of Ottawa Fury FC.
 Each round of the four-round tournament would be played in a two-legged tie format.
 The League1 Ontario champion Master's FA, Première ligue de soccer du Québec champion A.S.
 Blainville, and six CPL clubs would enter in the qualifying round in June.
 They would be joined by the three Major League Soccer teams and the remaining CPL club (given bye as the furthest advancing club in the 2019 Canadian Championship) in the quarter-finals in July.
 The semi-finals would follow in August, and the finals would be in September.
 Atlético Ottawa were not included in the original format because they joined the CPL after the schedule was announced.

-The format was adjusted in June to exclude the League1 Ontario and Première ligue de soccer du Québec 2019 champions, who will instead qualify for the 2021 tournament.
+Due to the COVID-19 pandemic in Canada, all soccer events in the country were either postponed or cancelled, beginning in March 2020.
+Initially the tournament was delayed indefinitely and then in June, the format was adjusted to exclude the League1 Ontario and Première ligue de soccer du Québec 2019 champions because those leagues would not hold full seasons in 2020.
 Atlético Ottawa's inclusion was also confirmed at this time.

 Revised format

 On August 13, 2020, the Canadian Soccer Association (CSA) announced that the tournament would consist solely of a single match final to be held between the winner of the head-to-head series between Canadian teams from Major League Soccer and the champion of the Canadian Premier League.
 On November 25, 2020, the CSA announced that due to pandemic-related travel restriction and scheduling conflicts, the final would be scheduled for the first quarter of 2021.
 During the fourth quarter of 2020, Toronto FC had been playing in the 2020 MLS Cup Playoffs in the United States, while Forge FC had been competing in the 2020 CONCACAF League across several locations in Central America and the Caribbean.

 In early March 2021, several outlets reported that the final would be played on March 20, 2021.
 The winner of the Canadian Championship final would qualify for the 2021 CONCACAF Champions League which begins in early April 2021.
 Forge FC owner Bob Young raised concerns over the date of the final noting that as of March 6, 2021, his club had not yet been granted permission to train by local health authorities.
 On March 8, Toronto FC – who had been training as a team since February 17 – announced that several members of their team had tested positive for COVID-19 and that they had halted training.

 On March 11, 2021, it was announced that the final would be postponed beyond March and that Toronto FC would automatically qualify for the Champions League.
-On March 2, 2022, the match was set for June 4 at Tim Hortons Field.
+On March 2, 2022, the match was set for June 4 at Tim Hortons Field in Hamilton.